evagunawan/SYLENS/README.md

 **S**ampling **Y**ielding **LE**ss **N**oticeable **S**amples

-Sylens is a python program designed to randomly down sample fastq files and alter their file formats.
-Sylens performs these tasks through utilization of [**Bio.SeqIO**](https://biopython.org/wiki/SeqIO) to input fastq files and output the desired file format.
+## **SUMMARY**

+Sylens is a Python program designed to intake user inputs through [**argparse**](https://docs.python.org/3/library/argparse.html) and alter the output with [**Bio.SeqIO**](https://biopython.org/wiki/SeqIO).
+This program not only allows for file output conversions based on user preferences, but can randomly down sample fastq files that have millions of reads for future analyses.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## **TABLE OF CONTENTS:**

+Summary

 Usage